SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/images/Exercise-04-Order-New-Items-Clone.md

 7. Save the file

-## 5. Build and Deploy application to SAP CLoud Platform
+## 4. Build and Deploy application to SAP Cloud Platform

 1. We are now ready to build the project furnitureshop and deploy to Cloud Foundry.
 2. Right-click your project and click _Build and choose Build CDS_.